 This part of News in Slow German definitely shouldn’t be ignored.

-Since the expressions (and grammar) dialogs are just as relevant years after when they were initially recorded, this is a huge library of useful study material.
+Since the expressions (and grammar) dialogues are just as relevant years after when they were initially recorded, this is a huge library of useful study material.

-You can listen to the dialogs and read the lessons of all the expressions that have been created since News in Slow German began.
+You can listen to the dialogues and read the lessons of all the expressions that have been created since News in Slow German began.